hannahilea/hannahilea.github.io/blog/meme-making/src.md

 ![Toy Story meme with text "screenshots/screenshots everywhere"](assets/screenshots.png)

 This use-case is especially excellent for rapid-response comments in video chats.
-Did you know you could paste images from your clipboard directly into Zoom?
+Did you know you could paste images from your clipboard directly into a Zoom chat?
 You can!

 ### Emoji for Slack/Zulip/etc